Forlag: (USA)

 To think the fertility

 The high-speed clutch is itself technologythe disruption and disruption happen – while planting new seeds and nurturing the soil is a peaceful and harmonious collaboration between a multitude of different participants.
-Stiegler, in his general ecology, which operates on the mental and social plane as well as in nature, was concerned with recovering a mental diversity – a 'noödiversity' (after the Greek we, meaning intellect or thinking).
+Stiegler, in his general ecology, which operates on the mental and social plane as well as in nature, was concerned with recovering a mental diversity – a 'noödiversity' (after the Greek us, meaning intellect or thinking).
 Even where the earth is burnt, new things can grow.

 Heidegger's absolute destruction is an extreme formulation and a disaster scenario, just as Crary's argument is a rhetorical exaggeration, a culturally critical hyperbole.
 What is lost is lost, but the work we must undertake takes place in damaged, barren areas, where life can still be lured back.
 At the same time, there are still rich and healthy natural areas to learn from.
 There are also inner jungles and lush social gardens, for that matter!
 Even Crary's pessimistic sketch of the world conflagration in the last stage of capitalism contains a hope for new beginnings.
 The thinking must itself be fruitful, think the fruitfulness, step into fruitful spaces – and make these spaces themselves grow.
 This is how thinking can regain lost territory, overcome inner and outer desertification.